gkampitakis/go-snaps/README.md

 a light wrapper for `t.Skip`, `t.Skipf` and `t.SkipNow` which help `go-snaps` identify the skipped tests.

-Also `go-snaps` can track if you run a specific test from CLI with the flag `-run`.
+You can skip, or only run specific tests by using the `-run` flag. `go-snaps` can "understand" which tests are being skipped and parse only the relevant tests for obsolete snapshots.

-> ⚠️ You can skip, or only run specific tests by using the `-run` flag. `go-snaps` tries with a naive way to understand if snapshots are skipped or are obsolete.
-So you might encounters tests marked as obsolete.
-Working on it.
+> ⚠️ When running a specific test file by specifying a path `go test ./my_test.go` can't track the path so it will mistakenly mark snapshots as obsolete.

 ### Acknowledgments